ooni/ooni.org/content/post/2025-gg-omg-village/index.md

 ---
 title: "Join us at the OMG Village at the Global Gathering 2025!"
-description: "This blog post provides a summary of Open Measurement Village that will be hosted as part of Global Gathering 2025."
+description: "This blog post shares the Agenda of the Open Measurement Gathering (OMG) Village that will be hosted at the Global Gathering 2025 event."
 author: "Open Measurement Gathering (OMG)"
 date: "2025-09-01"
 tags: ["event", "network measurement", "omg", "global gathering"]
 categories: ["blog"]
 ---

+{{<img src="images/omg-banner.png" title="OMG Village announcement" alt="OMG Village announcement">}}

 Are you attending the upcoming [Global Gathering](https://wiki.digitalrights.community/index.php?title=Global_Gathering_2025) event in Estoril, Portugal?
 Are you interested in investigating internet shutdowns and censorship, and curious to learn more about the tools and open datasets that support this work?

-{{<img src="images/omg-banner.png" title="OMG Village announcement" alt="OMG Village announcement">}}

 Join us at the Global Gathering **Open Measurement Gathering (OMG) Village**: a community space organized and hosted by 4 internet measurement projects: [Open Observatory of Network Interference (OONI)](https://ooni.org/), [Measurement Lab (M-Lab)](https://www.measurementlab.net/), [Internet Outage Detection & Analysis (IODA)](https://ioda.inetintel.cc.gatech.edu/), and [Censored Planet](https://censoredplanet.org/).
 We also have the pleasure of being joined by our friends [Netalitica](https://netalitica.com/) and [Project Ainita](https://ainita.net/), who will each host a booth on Day 3.